 2. How does our library make an invitation?

-- who you are and why you would like Simon Armitage to come and celebrate your library
+- why you would like Simon Armitage to come and celebrate your library

 - your ideas for the event that you wish to host

 - whether you are thinking of a day-time or evening event

 - how many people you can seat (small libraries are eligible!)

 - whether you can provide a lectern and stand-up microphone if necessary

 Simon Armitage would like to encourage libraries to find a way of including local high schools or poetry groups.
 He is also keen to hear from libraries that celebrate alphabets from other languages spoken in the UK and communities where English may not be the first language.